 Lesson 3: Governance

-Problem: In a crisis like COVID-19, many leaders are too busy to focus on governance.
+Problem: Situations arise leaving many leaders too busy to focus on governance.
 Unfortunately, key governance decisions are difficult to undo once in place and have long-term impacts.

 Solution: Use an existing leadership group already working as a productive team, educate them on Teams essentials, and keep it simple.
 Below are the major decisions to be made for every Teams deployment:

 - Team levels and owners.
 Sample questions: Who determines levels and owners, and do I want to be able to add members, remove members, and promote or delete owners?